manoj-2606/My-Projects/Project5/README.md

 1.  **Clone the repository (if you haven't already):**

     ```bash
-    Once you've created the project structure | cd flask-blog
+    Once you created the project structure | cd flask-blog
     ```

-2.  **Start the services using Docker Compose:**
+2.  **Enusre docker is there or not, Start the services using Docker Compose:**

     ```bash
+    docker --version
     docker-compose up -d --build
     ```